Santorini things to do santorini - photo by Pixabay

 1. Watch the Sunset from Oia

 No list starts anywhere else.
 The Santorini sunset — the sun dropping into the Aegean directly west of the caldera, turning the white-washed cliffs gold, rose, and deep orange — is one of the world’s great natural spectacles.
-Arrive at Oia castle 60–90 minutes early to secure a spot.
-Stay for the afterglow, 10–20 minutes after sunset, when the sky turns deep rose and the village lights flicker on.
-This is when the real magic happens.
+Get to Oia castle 60–90 minutes early.
+Not 30.
+Not 45.
+People are already claiming their spots an hour out in peak season, and if you arrive late you’ll be watching over someone’s head.
+Stay for the afterglow, those 10–20 minutes after the sun disappears when the sky goes deep rose and the village lights start coming on.
+That’s actually the better moment.

 2. Sail a Catamaran on the Caldera